Sabal Trail Transmission & Florida Southeast Connection

 - Fall 2013: Sabal Trail and Florida Southeast Connection begin permitting process with the Federal Energy Regulatory Commission.

-- May 2017: The two pipeline systems begin delivering natural gas into FPL’s system.
+- Mid-2017: The two pipeline systems begin delivering natural gas into FPL’s system.

 Florida Public Service Commission (PSC)

 In 2013, FPL received a determination from the PSC that it was prudent for the company to enter into contracts with the pipeline projects that were selected through the RFP process.
 In other words, the PSC had to approve FPL’s selection of the winning projects before they could move forward.
 The PSC also has oversight over FPL’s rates and the fuel clause, which will be the vehicle by which FPL customers will pay for the use of the new pipelines.